-57. Clerk and Deputy Clerk.
+57. Clerk and Deputy Clerk

-- There shall be a Clerk and a Deputy Clerk of the National Assembly, and appointments to those offices shall be made by the President acting in accordance with the advice of the Speaker. - 2.
-The tenure of office and terms of service of the Clerk and Deputy Clerk and other matters relating thereto shall be regulated by article 158.
+- 1. There shall be a Clerk and a Deputy Clerk of the National Assembly, and appointments to those offices shall be made by the President acting in accordance with the advice of the Speaker. - The tenure of office and terms of service of the Clerk and Deputy Clerk and other matters relating thereto shall be regulated by article 158.

 - Eligibility for first chamber

+- · Eligibility for head of state

 - Eligibility for head of government

-- Attorney general

-- Eligibility for head of state

 - Eligibility for cabinet

+- Minimum age for first chamber

 - Minimum age of head of state

-- Minimum age for first chamber

-- · Minimum age of head of government
+- Minimum age of head of government

-- Term length for first chamber